 The Caribbean, together with other Small Island Developing States in the Pacific, Africa, Indian Ocean, Mediterranean and South China Seas (AIMS), are among the countries most vulnerable to the impacts of climate change.
-In recognition of this vulnerability, the heads of government of the CARICOM region in July 2009 approved a 'Regional Framework for Achieving Development Resilient to a Changing Climate.'
-An implementation plan for this regional framework was approved three years later, in 2012, by CARICOM heads in Suriname.
-This implementation plan identifies water as the most important cross-cutting issue for climate-compatible development in the region.
+In recognition of this vulnerability, the Heads of Government of the CARICOM region in July 2009 approved a 'Regional Framework for Achieving Development Resilient to a Changing Climate.'
+An Implementation Plan for this Regional Framework, was approved three years later (2012) by CARICOM Heads in Suriname.
+This Implementation Plan identifies water as the most important cross-cutting issue for climate-compatible development in the region.

 Existing water governance arrangements within Caribbean countries are weak and not capable of addressing the water challenges they are facing (Global Water Partnership, 2014).
-These challenges include water scarcity, deteriorating water quality, the impact of extreme events, and the provision and maintenance of water services (Cashman, 2012) (United Nations Environment Programme, 2012).
+These challenges include water scarcity, deteriorating water quality, the impact of extreme events, and the provision and maintenance of water services (Cashman A. , 2012) (United Nations Environment Programme, 2012).
 Other critical issues have been highlighted, such as supply-driven management, fragmented and subsector approaches to water management, lack of information, inadequate technical competencies, and low levels of investment in the water sector (Global Environment Facility Integrating Watershed and Coastal Area Management (GEF-IWCAM), 2008) (United Nations Development Programme-DHI, 2007).

-Issues related to water and climate change are many and varied.
-Increased sea surface temperatures associated with global warming are projected to lead to more intense hurricanes and heavier precipitation.
-Severe hurricanes have devastating impacts on national water infrastructure, as can be seen from the impacts of Hurricane Maria on the water infrastructure of countries like Dominica and Puerto Rico during the 2017 Atlantic hurricane season.
-Similarly, more intense flooding also renders water systems inoperable, particularly in rural areas in the Caribbean.
-Climate change is expected to result in more frequent droughts in the Caribbean, and this will also negatively affect Caribbean water systems.
+The issues related to water and climate change are many and varied.
+The increased sea surface temperatures that are associated with global warming are projected to lead to more intense hurricanes and heavier precipitation.
+Severe hurricanes have devastating impacts on national water infrastructure, as can be seen from the impacts of Hurricane Maria on the water infrastructure of countries like Dominica and Puerto during the 2017 Atlantic Hurricane season.
+Similarly, more intense flooding also renders water systems, particularly in rural areas in the Caribbean, inoperable.
+Climate change is also expected to result in more frequent droughts in the Caribbean, and this will also negatively affect Caribbean water systems.
 Sea level rise, which is already being experienced in the Caribbean, will lead to the salinization of aquifers, which will pose a serious problem for those Caribbean countries like Barbados and Antigua and Barbuda that depend on groundwater sources.
 Moreover, climate change, by causing an intensification of weather events, can increase the risk of pollution of water supplies from damage to wastewater treatment and/or collection systems, flooding of septic tanks and the consequential contamination of groundwater sources.

-Over the last five years, several major international meetings have highlighted the critical need for action to safeguard the water supply.
+Over the last five years, several major international meetings have highlighted the critical need for action to safeguard the supply of water.
 The United Nations Conference on Sustainable Development - Rio+20, the Third International Conference on Small Island Developing States, the Sendai Framework on Disaster Risk Reduction, the Addis Ababa Action Agenda, and the 2030 Agenda for Sustainable Development all speak to the important role of water in sustainable development.
 These international conventions provide important avenues to leverage technical and financial support for the water sector in the Caribbean.